lizuoyue/sate_to_ground/README.md

-# Geometry-Aware Satellite-to-Ground Image Synthesis for Urban Areas
+# README
-Official Code of the CVPR 2020 Paper: Geometry-Aware Satellite-to-Ground Image Synthesis for Urban Areas
+This is the official GitHub repository of the CVPR 2020 paper Geometry-Aware Satellite-to-Ground Image Synthesis for Urban Areas Code to be released ...